 For as long as I can remember I have been fascinated by speakers, workshops, and conferences in a wide variety of fields.
 At a conservative estimate I've attended over a hundred workshops since 2011 and earned certifications in everything from emergency management to spiritual formation.
 I've participated in a breadth of convsersations that include religious work, law enforcment, anti-racism and diversity training, writer's workshops, LGBTQIA conferences, child abuse prevention, trauma response, camp safety, and community building.
 In addition to what I always learn when I present, I am constantly growing from the conversations in the workshops I attend and the hallway conversations that build on the formal material.

-Stone Soup is an information sharing and resource building community based in the 5 College area of Western MA.
+Stone Soup is an information sharing and resource building community based in the 5 College area of Western Massachusetts.
 This collective is a collaborative gathering of individuals who form a safe space to have authentic conversations, broaden perspectives and connect across assorted walks of life.
 Gatherings are facilitated by different leaders each week, with a hope of introducing new methods of communicating and exploring ideas, values, and tools to create a soceity we want to live in.

 A life-long bibliophile, Ari is constantly seeking out new things to read that will challenge their beliefs, increase their tool-kit for community building, or enrich their imagination and thus preserve their hope of what this world could be.